David Hockney: Photocollages

-In the early 1980s, Hockney began to produce photo collages—which, in his early explorations within his personal photo albums, he referred to as "joiners"—first using Polaroid prints and subsequently 35 mm commercially processed colour prints.
+In the early 1980s Hockney began to produce photo collages – which, in his early explorations within his personal photo albums, he referred to as "joiners" – first using Polaroid prints and subsequently 35 mm commercially processed colour prints.
 Using multiple prints of a single subject, Hockney arranged a patchwork to make a composite image.
-Because the photographs are taken from different perspectives and at slightly different times, the result is work that has an affinity with Cubism.
-One of Hockney's major aims is discussing the way human vision works.
+Because the photographs are taken from different perspectives and at slightly different times, the result was work that has an affinity with Cubism.
+One of Hockney's major aims was to discuss the way human vision works.
 Some pieces are landscapes, such as Pearblossom Highway #2, while others are portraits, including Kasmin 1982 and My Mother, Bolton Abbey, 1982.

 He arrived at the idea of "joiners" accidentally.
 In the late 1960s, he noticed that photographers were using cameras with wide-angle lenses; he did not like the resulting photographs because they looked somewhat distorted.
 While working on a painting of a living room and terrace in Los Angeles, he took Polaroid shots of the living room and glued them together, not intending for them to be a composition on their own.
 On looking at the final composition, he realised it created a narrative, as if the viewer moved through the room.
 He began to work more with photography after this discovery, stopping painting for a while to pursue this new technique exclusively.

-Over time, he also discovered what he could not capture with a lens, saying: "Photography seems to be rather good at portraiture, or can be.
+Over time he also discovered what he could not capture with a lens, saying: "Photography seems to be rather good at portraiture, or can be.
 But, it can't tell you about space, which is the essence of landscape.
 For me anyway.
 Even Ansel Adams can't quite prepare you for what Yosemite looks like when you go through that tunnel and you come out the other side."
 Frustrated with the limitations of photography and its 'one-eyed' approach, he returned to painting.